theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 **You should back up your bios files before running this script.**

-USE AT YOUR OWN RISK - THIS COMES WITHOUT WARRANTE AND MAY KILL BABY SEALS.
+USE AT YOUR OWN RISK - THIS COMES WITHOUT WARRANTY AND MAY KILL BABY SEALS.